 After several years of practice, she did her teacher training in Hatha Yoga with Laura Gilmore at the Bristol School of Yoga and qualified as a Yoga Alliance 200-hour certified teacher in 2014.
 During the training big things shifted and upon its completion she quit her advertising job, said goodbye to suits and high heels and bought herself an 85 litre backpack.
 Her next 6 months were spent canoeing down the Yukon River, hiking in the Rockies, climbing mountains in Bhutan and Nepal and perfecting her headstand whilst chanting Sanskrit at 5am in an Ashram in India.
 She returned to the UK full of energy, focus and determination and that’s when everything fell into place.
 Quitting her corporate career in order to do what she really loved was the best decision she's ever made.

-Felicity started teaching yoga in 2014 and since then she has trained further and become qualified to teach Pregnancy Yoga, Postnatal Yoga, Children's Yoga and Restorative Yoga.
+Felicity started teaching Hatha Yoga in 2014 and since then she has trained further and become qualified to teach Pregnancy Yoga, Postnatal Yoga, Children's Yoga and Restorative Yoga.
 In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme with senior teachers Anna Ashby and Jean Hall.
 She then went on to complete an additional 300 hours of training in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
-In 2021, Felicity completed over 40 hours of Breathing training with the Breathing Institute, including a course specifically for Covid and Long Covid.
+In 2021, Felicity completed over 40 hours of Breathing teacher training, including a course specifically for Covid and Long Covid.
 She's now qualified as a Yoga Alliance 500-hour certified teacher, although in total she has completed over 1000 hours of training since she first embarked on this journey.

 Felicity's skill as a teacher was recognised in 2019 when she won the Muddy Stilettos award for best yoga teacher in Buckinghamshire and Oxfordshire, which is judged based on votes from the public.